dgwartney/pandoc-book-template/contents/my-agent/smalltalk/building-smalltalk-skill.md

 ![New Smalltalk skill dialog](contents/my-agent/smalltalk/images/smalltalk-create-dialog.png)

-## Exercise 3: Adding Variations to your Smalltalk Questions
+### Exercise: Adding Variations to your Smalltalk Questions

 **TBD Add lesson from PNC training**

-## Exercise 4: Train Question and Answer Pairs with Variations
+### Exercise: Train Question and Answer Pairs with Variations

 **TBD Add lesson from PNC training**

-## Exercise 5: Test Smalltalk in your Agent
+### Exercise: Test Smalltalk in your Agent

 **TBD Add lesson from PNC training**